 We wish to enable the benefits of atmospheric flotation in compatible ways, minimising harm to the environment – believing aircraft generally should be that way.
 After all, our atmosphere is a precious thing that also supports life.
 Harmonious ways to follow that are sustainable thus are needed.

-We would like to enable flotation methods that mainly harness the atmosphere.
+We would like to enable flotation and natural conveyance methods that harness the atmosphere.

 We also believe that more efficient low-energy methods for locomotion should be used and that the energy needed to power things should be from replenishable sources (e.g. solar).

 Historians tell us that people first took to the air in 1783 – the Montgolfier brothers leading the show with their hot-air aerostat closely followed by Prof. Charles and Robert in a much smaller hydrogen filled balloon.

 Both methods still are popular today and considered to be ways for environmentally friendly flight.

 Whilst hot-air is useful, adopted by most balloon businesses, we are mainly interested in less common but more efficient LTA-gas filled aerostat methods; believed to be the better way for long endurance aircraft.

 Our goal is to provide products and services for niche-markets concerning fabric-structures and LTA aircraft with new/better capability than exists today.